mhSadique/react-hook-explained/README.md

 02. It runs the function initially when the component first renders
 03. It also runs the function when the state changes.
 That's because the componet re-renders due to state/data change
 04. This hook is a way to run code on every render
-05. We can use this hook for fetching data, communicate with authentication services etc. Thise are called 'side effects' in React
+05. We can use this hook for fetching data, communicate with authentication services etc. These are called 'side effects' in React

 ## useEffect dependencies
 01. If we don't want to run the function inside useEffect() on 'every render', we can set dependencies
 02. We can set dependencies by putting an array [] as the second parameter of the useEffect hook
 03. If the array [] is empty, useEffect runs the function inside it once on the initial render and not after state/data change
-04. But if we want to run the function on certain condition(s) like any data/state change, we can set the data/state as the item(s) of the dependency array like useEffect( () => { }, [state, data] )
+04. But if we want to run the function on certain condition(s) like any data/state change, we can set the data/state as the item(s) of the dependency array like useEffect ( () => { }, [state, data] )